snake-soft/django-htmx-viewsets/README.md

 django-htmx-viewsets
 ========================
-Viewsets for Django using HTMX and DataTables
+Viewsets for Django using HTMX and DataTables.
+Currently in early state.

 Built with